tjarrettveracode/veracode-app-profiles-export/README.md

 If you have saved credentials as above you can run:

-    python vcstaticbom.py (arguments)
+    python vcappprofiles.py (arguments)

 Otherwise you will need to set environment variables:

     export VERACODE_API_KEY_ID=<YOUR_API_KEY_ID>
     export VERACODE_API_KEY_SECRET=<YOUR_API_KEY_SECRET>
-    python vcstaticbom.py (arguments)
+    python vcappprofiles.py (arguments)

 Arguments supported include:

-* --appid, -a  (opt): application guid for which to list a bill of materials.
+* --appid, -a  (opt): application guid for which to list all attributes.
 * --all, -l (opt): If set, checks all applications.

 ## NOTES

-1. Initial version of the script only reports on modules found in policy scans.
-1. All values are output to vcstaticbom.csv
+1. All values are output to vcappprofiles.csv